Petroleum industry in Azerbaijan: "Contract of the Century" and following years

 2 million 268 thousand 672 tons of Azerbaijani oil were transported through the BTC main export pipeline in October 2017.

 Entirely, 344 133 525 tons of Azerbaijani oil were transported via BTC pipeline from June 2006 till November 1, 2017.

 The BTC pipeline is expected to make a major contribution to world energy supply with its more than 1 Moilbbl per day capacity.
 Thanks to this project, Turkey is also expected to earn about $300 million annually.
 Around 15,000 people were employed during pipeline construction, which cost $3 billion.

 Shah Deniz gas field, discovered in 1999, is one of BP's largest gas field finds in recent decades.
 The Shah Deniz gas plant at Sangachal Terminal started up in 2007 and transformed Azerbaijan into a major gas producer.
 Stage 1 of Shah Deniz project is now complete and supplies Georgia and Turkey with 8 bcma of natural gas via the South Caucasus Pipeline.
-In December 2013, Stage 2 of the Shah Deniz Project has been approved and is being designed.
+In December 2013, Stage 2 of the Shah Deniz Project was approved and is being designed.
 The Shah Deniz Stage 2 hydrocarbons are planned to be transferred to Turkey and Europe through the TANAP and TAP export pipelines.

 In 2007, SOCAR, Nobel Oil Services and Absheron Drilling Company established SOCAR AQS LLC.
 SOCAR AQS LL is a subsidiary of the Azeri conglomerate Neqsol Holding.

-On September 9, 2011, French energy giant Total S.A. which has been operating in Azerbaijan since 1996, announced a major gas discovery in Absheron gas field offshore 100 km southeast of capital Baku.
+On September 9, 2011, French energy giant Total which has been operating in Azerbaijan since 1996, announced a major gas discovery in Absheron gas field offshore 100 km southeast of the capital Baku.
 The field is estimated to have around 300 billion m³ of gas subsequently boosting Azerbaijan's gas reserves from 2.2 to 2.5 trillion m³.

 Azerbaijani Government extended “Contract of Century” until 2050 with BP-led consortium (Azerbaijan International Operating Company) based on the amended contract for extension of Production Sharing Agreement (PSA) on development of Azeri–Chirag–Gunashli block of oil and gas fields by 2050.
 The new contract was signed on 14 September 2017 after a letter of intent for future development of the field was signed on 23 December 2016.